YeonYeonni/YeonYeonni/README.md

 - 📫 How to reach me "jjorong3391@gmail.com"
 - [B.S.]
 Global Business Administration in Seokyeong University (~2021)
 - [B.S.]
 Bigdata Business Intelligence in Seokyeong University (~2021)
 - (Now) [M.S.]
-VElab (Virtual Environment Lab, Prof.YoungHoChai) (AI Imaging, Department of Image Science and Art, GSAIM, Chung-Ang University)
+VElab (Virtual Environment Lab, Prof. YoungHoChai) (AI Imaging, Department of Image Science and Art, GSAIM, Chung-Ang University)

 <!---
 YeonYeonni/YeonYeonni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.